Precision bound and optimal control in periodically modulated continuous quantum thermal machines: Introduction

-Interestingly, discovery of TUR have further provided a deep understanding in analysing the thermodynamics of precision for a thermal machine.
-Along with the power and efficiency to quantify the quality of an engine, the fluctuation around the power output enters into the trade-off relation.
+Discovery of TUR have further provided a deep understanding in analysing the thermodynamics of precision for a thermal machine.
+Along with the power and efficiency to quantify the quality of an engine, the fluctuation around the power output enters into the trade-off relation following the original statement of TUR \cite{TUR1st,seifert-second,TUR-Gingrich}.
 This was first shown for steady state classical heat engine connected simultaneously to two baths \cite{TUR-tradeoff}.
-Following this work, generalizations have been put forward in both classical and quantum scenarios.
+As, the TUR does not always hold in its original form, in general such conclusion may not be true for all types of thermal machines.
+As an example, for cyclic heat engines this trade-off can be overcome \cite{holubec-cycling}.
+Nevertheless, following this work, generalizations have been put forward in both classical and quantum scenarios.
 For instance, quantum thermoelectric junctions \cite{TURDvira, coherent-4}, autonomous quantum thermal machines \cite{coherent-2, coherent-7}, periodic quantum thermal machines \cite{miller-slow,lee-otto-tur,sachhi-otto-tur, coherent-7} and information driven engines \cite{potts-feedback} have been studied.